 Cyber security is every Spartan’s responsibility.
-That is why MSU IT participates in National Cyber Security Awareness Month (NCSAM) throughout the month of October to help keep the MSU community informed about simple ways everyone can stay safe online.
+That is why MSU IT participates in National Cyber Security Awareness Month (NCSAM) to help keep the MSU community informed about simple ways everyone can stay safe online.
 Learn cyber security best practices and tips through MSU IT’s blog and Twitter account.
 These tips can help you understand the simple, proactive measures you can take to protect your digital identity.
 Read Full Article →

 We want you to start your fall semester at Michigan State University out right!
 Know the MSU technology resources available by following these seven tips.1.
 Secure your digital devices

 Taking time to secure your digital devices (yes, even your smartwatch) is critical to ensuring your online safety.

 The easiest step you can take is to password protect all of your devices and never leave your things unattended (including in the library).
 Read Full Article →

 MSU IT is committed to providing the best and most secure technology we can to the MSU community.

 We are currently making changes as we seek to improve the technology, specifically the collaborative tools, available to MSU.
 We have launched new tools we’d like to share with you.Spartan 365

 MSU IT is now offering Spartan 365 tools to MSU faculty and staff.
 Read Full Article →

 We know getting ready to attend Michigan State University can be overwhelming.
 That’s why we’ve outlined 3 questions to make sure your Spartan has the right devices and technology to help them succeed at MSU.

 Welcome, Spartans!
 We are excited that you are starting your academic journey here at Michigan State University.
 The Academic Orientation Program (AOP) is an important step to get ready for the fall semester.